Hedius/E4GLAdKats/README.md

 <p>
     Players can be muted using the mute command and unmuted using the unmute command.
     Muting lasts until the end of the round.
+    Furthermore, /pmute offers the posibility to issue permanent and temporary mutes over several rounds.
     Players who talk in chat after being muted will be killed each time they talk (up through X chat messages).
     On the (X+1)th chat message they are kicked from the server.
     A player coming back during the same round is kicked again on their first chat message.